 The Somali can (and probably will) make a toy out of anything light enough to bat around.
 Ping-pong balls, pieces of paper, twist ties—it's all fair game.
 They are also excellent climbers, explorers, and snoopers.
 They are dexterous enough to figure out how to open cabinets and doors, and some have even been known to learn to turn on water faucets for a nice splash.

-As a recessive gene in the Abyssinian breed, long-haired Abys have been showing up for decades, if not longer.
-For a long time, the long-haired kittens were disavowed by Aby breeders, quickly shuttled off to be pets and never spoken of again.
+As a recessive gene in the Abyssinian breed, long-haired Abys have been showing up for decades, if not longer, according to the CFA.
+For a long time, the long-haired kittens were disavowed by Aby breeders, quickly shuttled off to be pets instead of show cats.

 How the long-haired gene was first introduced into the Abyssinian bloodline is a matter of much debate and speculation.
 Similarly, who first started breeding long-haired Abys is a matter largely lost to time.
-But what is not up for debate is that it was an American named Evelyn Mague who gave the Somali breed its name, and made the first strides at getting the cat recognized as a separate breed by cat fancier clubs; something that was achieved in 1979, when the Cat Fanciers Association recognized the breed for champion status.
+But what is not up for debate is that it was an American named Evelyn Mague who gave the Somali breed its name and made the first strides at getting the cat recognized as a separate breed by cat fancier clubs; something that was achieved in 1979, when the CFA recognized the breed for champion status.

 - Not actually from Somalia, the name Somali was chosen because of the breed's close genetic connection to the Abyssinian.
 Somalia borders Abyssinia (modern day Ethiopia), and the symbolic connection seemed perfect to breeders.

-- Errol the Somali cat is touted as a foxy stealer of hearts on Instagram, where this handsome guy has 134,000 followers.
+- Errol the Somali cat is touted as a foxy stealer of hearts on Instagram, where this handsome guy has more than 100,000 followers.